 On the right of every row, there is a status box. memoQ uses color coding to indicate the status of each segment.

-- Assembled from fragments: Purple.
-Segments that were automatically filled in by memoQ from fragment assembly.
+▪Machine-translated or Assembled from fragments: Purple.
+Segments that were automatically filled in by memoQ from machine translation or fragment assembly

 Want to change the status?
 You may want to change the status back from Confirmed - even to Not started - so that you get more accurate counts in Statistics.
 To do this, double-click the status box.
 The Change segment status window opens.

-When a document is re-imported; or a new version of the translation is imported from a bilingual document; or when a snapshot is made or a document is pre-translated, a new version is made.
+When a document is reimported; or a new version of the translation is imported from a bilingual document; or when a snapthot is made or a document is pre-translated, a new version is made.

-To compare these versions: On the Review ribbon, find History tab and click Compare versions:
+To compare these versions: On the Review ribbon, click Track changes:

 Here are your choices: